demlabs-cellframe/cellframe-node/README.md

 #net.ipv4.ip_forward=1
 ```

-I had it on 27-28 line in config.
 Uncomment ```net.ipv4.ip_forward=1``` as the comment above suggests.
 Then after you've changed them and saved changes, implement them with:
 ```
 sudo sysctl -p
 ```
-Then after reboot they will be implemented automatically
+Then after reboot they will be implemented automatically - do we need to specify a reboot command?

 #### Configuring firewall with NAT